Berikon: Transportation

-Before the A1 expressway was built, the Mutschellen pass was the main connection for auto traffic between Zurich and Bern.
+Before the A1 expressway was built, the Mutschellen pass was the main connection for auto traffic between Zürich and Bern.
 Now, the road to Bern (Bernstrasse or Hauptstrasse 1) is still an important carrier of road traffic, particularly commuters.
 With the completion of the A4 expressway (scheduled November 2009) much more traffic (at least 5% by 2015) is expected through Berikon for travellers heading for the interchange at Birmensdorf (approx. 3 km away).
 Berikon has begun roadwork with a view to reduce the flow of transit vehicles.
 The project implementing these remedial measures is planned to last some 2.5 years and should be completed in autumn of 2011.